weakish/weakish.github.com/_posts/2016-09-14-formatting.md

 Tabs v.s. spaces
 ----------------

-Tabs are more accurate than spaces to represent indentation, but I prefer spaces because tabs are invisible in most editors and IDEs.
+Tabs are more accurate than spaces to represent indentation.

-I prefer 4 spaces
-(clearer than 2 spaces to indicate indentation level and do not occupy too much space).
-8 spaces are fine on large screen.

 Condense braces
 ---------------